-Cloud based eCommerce solutions give you better security and a faster route to market than clunky Open Source solutions that constantly need manually patching and updating.
+Cloud-based eCommerce solutions give you better security and a faster route to market than clunky Open Source solutions that consistently need manually patching and updating.

-If you think you are going to need a great deal of customisation in your final solution then you might consider using Lemonstand which uses an open source Sass toolbox of Bourbon, Neat and Gulp to achieve site-wide theming and a REST API to integrate with third party solutions.
+If you think you are going to need lots of customisation in your final solution, then you might consider using Lemonstand which uses an open source Sass toolbox of Bourbon, Neat and Gulp to achieve site-wide theming and a REST API to integrate with third-party solutions.
 Read my Lemonstand Review for more details.

 Shopify V BigCommerce

-Both companies are experiencing meteoric growth as this sector of the industry really finds its feet and between them they power over 350,000 eCommerce stores.
-You can't go wrong whichever platform you decide to choose but there are a few nuances that can make the decision easier.
+Both companies are experiencing meteoric growth as this sector of the industry finds its feet, and between them, they power over 350,000 eCommerce stores.
+You can't go wrong whichever platform you decide to choose, but there are a few nuances that can make the decision easier.

 Both platforms have the same pricing points at which they differentiate between features offered.
-The two most popular plans are both priced at $79 per month and the top of the range plans come in at $199.95 and $299 for BigCommerce and Shopify respectively.
-Both Shopify and Bigcommerce have “Enterprise Level” platforms as well with Shopify Plus starting at $2,000 and you can get a tailored quote for BigCommerce.
-If you are looking for an eCommerce platform for a large scale enterprise then I would definitely recommend you take a look at Lemonstand as well.
+The two most popular plans are both priced at $79 per month, and the top of the range plans come in at $199.95 and $299 for BigCommerce and Shopify respectively.
+Both Shopify and Bigcommerce have “Enterprise Level” platforms as well with Shopify Plus starting at $2,000, and you can get a tailored quote for BigCommerce.
+If you are looking for an eCommerce platform for a large scale enterprise, then I would recommend you take a look at Lemonstand as well.